Leyland Olympian: United Kingdom

+The emerging groups in the post deregulation bus industry would also purchase Leyland Olympians albeit in much reduced numbers compared to before deregulation notable orders came from Stagecoach Holdings who mostly specified the Alexander R-Type along with smaller batches with integral Leyland and Northern Counties bodies and to a lesser extent the Drawlane Group who specified Leyland Olympians with East Lancs Coachbuilders bodywork mainly for its Midland Red North subsidiary.

 South Wales Transport ordered 7 of these in 1985 registered C901-C907 FCY.
 These remained in service with First Cymru until 2005.

 The last remaining Leyland Olympians in regular revenue-earning service were withdrawn by Rotala-owned Preston Bus in December 2016.
 Both the Leyland Olympian and its Volvo successor were withdrawn by public service operators ahead of a 1 January 2017 deadline set by the Public Service Vehicles Accessibility Regulations 2000 (PSVAR), which mandated that all public double-decker buses in the United Kingdom had a step-free entrance and at least one wheelchair space available.

 Exports

 Greece

 The state-owned Urban Transport Company (Επιχείρηση Αστικών Συγκοινωνιών, ΕΑΣ) of Athens received 20 Leyland Olympians in 1983, with one being a demonstrator model delivered to the operator for trials in 1982.
 These were all withdrawn by 1 October 1994; one of them is preserved.